 Investment manager's fees & incentive: 1.0% of net asset value per annum, and 15% of the absolute gains over a high water mark, are shared by the investment manager and the investment adviser.

 Subscriptions: monthly - but before sending money or filling in forms, please confirm that we will accept your subscription, for the date and size proposed.
-The fund is not automatically open to subscription, will not accept subscriptions from funds-of-funds and most intermediaries, and usually has an investor queue.
-If a subscription is accepted, the Administrator needs to receive documentation in HK by the penultimate HK business day of the month (not counting Saturdays), and to receive cleared funds in New York by the last NY business day.
-(If additional subscription days are designated, make this two HK days and one NY day before, respectively.)
+The fund is not automatically open to subscription, will not accept subscriptions from funds-of-funds and most intermediaries, and has been closed to subscriptions for most of its existence.
+If a subscription is accepted, the Administrator needs to receive documentation by the penultimate Singapore business day of the month, and to receive cleared funds by the last New York business day of the month.
+(If additional subscription days are designated, make this two Singapore days and one NY day before, respectively.)
 Funds may, if accepted, be sent at any stage of the month.
 The subscription price is the Net Asset Value per Share.

 Redemptions: quarterly, with one full calendar quarter's notice from investors.
 The redemption price will be NAV.
 Redemptions may be restricted to 10% of the shares then outstanding.
 Redemptions may be effected if necessary by a distribution of securities.
 Redemptions of all or part of any investor's holding may be instigated by the investment manager.